Java is a popular language among developers that is used to build various enterprise solutions.

 |WEB-INF/web.xml||Controller for the HR Web application|

-At the end of the first day, you will be able to:
+By the end of this book, you will be able to:

 a.
 Understand the JDBC, UCP, Java in the database and run a simple Java program to get familiar with these products.

 c.
 You will learn how to use Universal Connection Pool (UCP) and Java in the Database (OJVM).

 b.
 Implement the functionality to list all employees, search and retrieve an employee and update an employee record.

 An overview of each chapter is described as follows: